David Ruiz (footballer, born 2004)

-David Antonio Ruiz Ochoa (born 8 February 2004) is a professional footballer who plays as a midfielder for Major League Soccer club Inter Miami.
+David Antonio Ruiz Ochoa (born 8 February 2004) is a professional footballer who plays as a midfielder for Major League Soccer club New York Red Bulls, on loan from Inter Miami.
 Born in the United States, he represents the Honduras national team.

 Early life

 Born in Miami, Ruiz later moved to Honduras at age five, before moving back to the United States three years later.
 Ruiz played youth soccer with the Miami United Stars for seven years.
 In 2021, he joined the Inter Miami CF academy.

 Club career

 In 2021, Ruiz began playing with Fort Lauderdale CF (later renamed Inter Miami II) in USL League One, later in MLS Next Pro.
 In March 2023, Ruiz joined the Inter Miami first team roster on a short-term four-day loan.
 He made his MLS debut the next day, in a substitute appearance against the Chicago Fire.
 On 21 April, he signed a second short-term loan with the club, playing in their match against the Houston Dynamo.
 On 28 April, Ruiz signed a homegrown player contract with Inter Miami CF for him to join their Major League Soccer first team on a permanent basis through the 2025 season, with club options for 2026 and 2027.
 He scored his first professional goal on 13 May and recorded an assist against the New England Revolution, also being sent off in the match, after picking up a second yellow card in the 81st minute.
 He became the youngest player to record a goal and an assist for the club at 19 years and 95 days.

+On 2 September 2026, New York Red Bulls acquired Ruiz on loan through the end of the 2026 season, with an option to buy attached.